This guide describes the programs and services offered to individuals coping with a loss of independence caused primarily by ageing or an illness.

 When an accident occurs or a disease is caused by the work of the employee, the employer must be notified as soon as possible and a physician consulted.

 Individuals who are unable to work because of such an injury must then present a medical certificate to their employer.
-If they are absent for more than 14 days or if they incur medical expenses, they must complete the Worker’s Claim form to apply for benefits or claim a reimbursement of their medical expenses.
+If they are absent for more than 14 days they can apply for an income replacement indemnity.

 Legal